-During World War I, young women at the U. S. Radium Corporation in Orange were employed to paint luminous numbers on watch faces.
-The women were directed to point up the brushes with their tongues which led to the consequent ingestion of radioactive paint.
+During World War I, young women employed at the U. S. Radium Corporation in Orange painted luminous numbers on watch faces.
+These women were directed to point up the brushes with their tongues which led to the consequent ingestion of radioactive paint.
 After the war, doctors discovered that these women were dying of anemia and a disease called radium necrosis (radium poisoning)which ate away their jawbones.

 The League campaigned successfully to have radium necrosis recognized as an occupational disease by the State Workmen’s Compensation Board in 1926.
 This measure occurred too late, according to a two-year statute of limitations, to actually benefit the women who had suffered from radium poisoning.
-The universal horror caused by this case contributed to a 1941 bill that made all industrial diseases compensable and extended the time during which workers could discover illness.
+The universal horror caused by this case contributed to a 1941 bill that made all industrial diseases compensable and extended the time during which workers could discover the illness.
 Schaub succumbed to radium poisoning in 1933 at the age of 31.